 We also have obligations to make future payments to third parties that become due and payable on the achievement of certain development, regulatory and commercial milestones (such as the start of a clinical trial, filing of a BLA, approval by the FDA or product launch).
-We have not included these commitments on our balance sheet or in the table above because the achievement and timing of these milestones is not fixed and determinable.
+We do not recognize these commitments in our financial statements until they become payable or have been paid.

-Based on our development plans as of December 31, 2019, we may be obligated to make future development, regulatory and commercial milestone payments and royalty payments on future sales of specified products associated with our collaboration and license agreements.
+Based on our development plans as of December 31, 2020, we may be obligated to make future development, regulatory and commercial milestone payments and royalty payments on future sales of specified products associated with our collaboration and license agreements.
 Payments under these agreements generally become due and payable upon achievement of such milestones or sales.
-Because the achievement of these milestones or sales had not occurred as of December 31, 2019, such contingencies have not been recorded in our financial statements.
+Because the achievement of these milestones or sales had not occurred as of December 31, 2020, such contingencies have not been recorded in our financial statements.
 Amounts related to contingent milestone payments and sales-based royalties are not yet considered contractual obligations as they are contingent upon success.